 “Many residents were physically bound to their beds,” Clark wrote.
 “Some cried softly while others wailed at the top of their lungs, backs arching off their mattresses.
 The most horrific were those that lay silent, staring out the door.
 I’d catch their stares and see confusion or panic in their eyes, and I’d quickly look away … I have no doubt that my exposure to these residents had a profound effect on me.”

-Clark dreamed of shining some light and happiness into their lives.
-The company discouraged his ambition, but Clark continued to aspire for more for these residents.
+He dreamed of shining some light and happiness into their lives.
+The company discouraged his ambition, but Dwayne continued to aspire for more for these residents.
 Through the years, he would write down his innovative plans for providing comfort, hope and satisfaction to the lives of seniors – ideas that would eventually become part of the care plan at Aegis Living communities.

 Creating an assisted living legacy

-Each year, Clark continued to open more communities throughout California, Washington and Nevada.
+Each year, Dwayne continued to open more communities throughout California, Washington and Nevada.
 By 2011, the company employed more than 1700 people and was earning hundreds of millions in revenue.
-But money was never the focus, and Clark sacrificed profit for the better of Aegis residents when he ended a contract with outside management to focus on owner-operated communities.
+But money was never the focus, and Dwayne sacrificed profit for the better of Aegis residents when he ended a contract with outside management to focus on owner-operated communities.

-Today, there are 30 Aegis Living communities, each employing compassionate, caring people who strive to improve the quality of life for residents.
-And as Clark always dreamed, these communities provide not only a safe, comfortable place to live but also a beacon of hope to thousands of seniors.
+Today, there are over 30 Aegis Living communities, each employing compassionate, caring people who strive to improve the quality of life for residents.
+And as Dwayne J. Clark always dreamed, these communities provide not only a safe, comfortable place to live but also a beacon of hope to thousands of seniors.